frtib/tsp-redesign/pages/agency-service-reps/training.md

 <!-- TSP trainers are available for webinars.
 See the [TSP Webinars](#tspWebinars) information for a list of webinars available for online registration.
 As an agency or service representative you may request webinars for your agency or service by completing the [Training Request Form](LINK) and submitting the form to training@tsp.gov or our Training Support Specialist at candice.franze@frtib.gov.
 Please call 202-942-1450 with any scheduling questions. -->
 TSP trainers are available for webinars.
 See the [TSP Webinars]({{ site.baseurl }}#intro-to-tsp) information for a list of webinars available for online registration.
 If you are an agency or service representative and would like to request a webinar for your employees, email **training@tsp.gov** with the text &#8220;webinar&#8221; in the subject line.

+- To attend, you must register via the links on this page.
+- You must have access to WebEx to register and attend TSP webinars.
+You do not need a WebEx account.
+- You can use any internet connected device to register and attend the TSP webinars.
+- If your agency/service does not allow access to WebEx please contact the appropriate office at your agency/service for assistance.
+- **The registration password for all TSP webinars in WebEx is TSPweb.**
+- After you register, you’ll receive an email with a link to join the webinar online and a phone number if you want to access the audio only.
+- **All scheduled start times are listed in Eastern Time.**
+- All dates and topics are subject to change and/or cancellation.
+Additional dates and topics may be added.
 <span id="tspWebinars"></span>
 <ul class="usa-accordion">
   <li>